PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 I tell them about the customer service representative who called clients three days before invoices were due, not three days after.
 That proactive approach cut the average collection period by two weeks.

 These stories are not theoretical.
-They are real examples of small changes creating significant impact.
+They are real examples of small process changes creating a significant cash flow impact.
+Small shifts in daily behavior, applied consistently, change the financial health of a business.

 After sharing these stories, I ask questions that get people thinking about their own work: